 What is the FFFAA and how did it start?

-The Frisbie-Frisbee Family Association of America was started by Olin Eli Frisbee #5954 of Comstock, NY.
+The Frisbie-Frisbee Family Association of America (FFFAA) was started by Olin Eli Frisbee #5954 of Comstock, NY.
 Around 1910, when Olin was a boy, the president of Wells College in Aurora, NY, Edward Selah Frisbee, had visited Olin’s home seeking data for a book he was writing, the 1926 “Frisbie-Frisbee Genealogy.”
-Olin was inspired to bring his own family records up-to-date and embarked on a life long mission to collect elusive Frisbie family data.
+Olin was inspired to bring his own family records up-to-date and embarked on a life-long mission to collect elusive Frisbie family data.

 Olin led a very interesting life.
 As a boy he played the Cornet and his father a French Horn, and their family performed in Minstrel Shows.
 After Olin married Carrie, he operated a restaurant, worked as a motorman-conductor on a trolley, spent two years on a farm raising fruit and vegetables, worked as an electrician for the New Kenmore Hotel in Albany, organized Boy Scout Troop 39, and worked as Chief Electrician at Great Meadow State Prison in Comstock, NY.
 Olin and Carrie had sons LaVerne and Elwood, and daughter Ethlyn.